cgarciaarano/homelab/ansible/README.md

 - Add repo, takes in account the distro.
 - Authenticate repo.
 - Install packages, will use the appropiate version of `postgresql`.
 - Setup, uses some templating.
-It can be hard to be consisntent between versions.
+It can be hard to be consistent between versions.
 - Add admin user.

 #### Templates

+There are templates for:

+- postgresql.conf
+- pg_hba.conf

 #### Meta

+There are no dependecies with other roles

 #### Playbook